TedHusted/awake/awake.md/awake.md

 The couple turn and continue into the main room.
 Helen moves off to greet another couple.
 She recognizes both of them from her contact list and uses a group link this time instead of voice.

-Throughout the night, other guests come up to the Pulse table and mention the Association algorithm.
+Throughout the night, other guests come up to the Pulse table and praise the Association algorithm.
 The CTO Adrian Cho is also at the table, looking uncomfortable in a rented tux.

 After the third or fourth comment, Adrian reaches over the table to tap Elena’s hand.
 Getting her attention, he touches his temple.
 Elena nods and activates her neural link.